My Mom, Not My Therapist, Encouraged Me To Explore Ethical Non-Monogamy

 Advertisement

 It's also important to check your ego at the door before entering an ethically non-monogamous relationship.
-"You have to realize you're not the center of your partners' universe, nor should you be," Sara says.
-"You can't always fulfill all your partners' needs, and if you can accept that you don't need to be your partners' 'other half,' you can be so much happier."
+"You have to realise you're not the centre of your partners' universe, nor should you be," Sara says.
+"You can't always fulfil all your partners' needs, and if you can accept that you don't need to be your partners' 'other half,' you can be so much happier."

 There are no specific "rules" for Sara's practice of monogamy, other than making sure there's always consent and everyone is safe, sexually and emotionally.
 Everyone can figure out what works for them based on the boundaries of who they're with.
 "I'm always really forthcoming, and if I go on a date, I tell people before and say that I'm dating this many partners, and now I say I'm married," they say.
 "I think a big key is just being explicit."